Lyrical Moments | Singapore Wedding Photography

 Following my previous post on overseas bridal photography in London, we are going back to the charming city of Central London and possibly New Castle this coming October.
 This is one place that I have been visiting every other year since 2008 for overseas photography sessions.

-Those who are keen to join us, please drop me an email at stephen@lyricalmoments.net asap! icon smile Final Call for Overseas Bridal Photography in UK
+Those who are keen to join us, please drop me an email at stephen@lyricalmoments.net asap! 🙂

 And one of my all-time favourites photographed in Bath, UK